Course Syllabus

 The course is designed around the principle of constructive alignment.
 The two major components in the course—the assignments and the final project—implement this principle by stating clear outcome goals of every activity and the course as a whole.

 Assignments: Leading up to each session, students are given a "preparation goal" and a suggested list of materials they can use to reach it.
 Sessions include a theoretical lecture part, that introduces the topic of the, and quizzes, games and hands-on exercises that would allow the students to directly appreciate the theoretical concepts discussed.
-Each week, the students will form groups of 2-3 students -- the groups will work through some technical exercises together, in class under the instructor's supervision, and afterwards on their own (if they don't complete the assignment in class).
+The students, in groups of 3-4 students, will work through some technical exercises together, in class under the instructor's supervision, and afterwards on their own (if they don't complete the assignment in class).
 During the term, the students (in groups) will hand in a number of assignments, containing exercises the students worked on during the sessions.

 Final project: From the beginning of the course the students are aware that an outcome of the course is a project.
-Students will work in groups of 2 or 3.
-The project consists of two parts: (a) a critical study of a relevant research paper - each group can propose a paper or the teacher will assign a paper to each group. (b) a small study and analysis of some network - each group is free to choose the data which they will study and analyse.
-Students submit the project in various phases: We work on the paper review in the first half of the term and each group gives a short presentation (in class) of their work.
-For the practical project, each group has to deliver a short proposal which details which dataset/network they are planning to work on, their idea and execution plan.
+Students will work in groups of 3 or 4.
+The project entails the study and analysis of a network - each group is free to choose the data which they will study and analyse, as well as the research question of their project.
 After completing the project, each team must communicate the results in the format of their own choice (popular formats are blog posts and common text reports) and in-class with a short presentation at the end of the term.

 Expectations of the Students